Skip to main content

 1. 22.2% of property managers are not collecting guest data

-While the percentage is relatively low, these are missed opportunities for repeat booking, a better guest experience and additional revenue.
-Hospitality businesses that are not owning their guest data are simply leaving money on the table.
+While the percentage of missed opportunities may be relatively low, each one represents a potential loss in repeat bookings, a diminished guest experience, and additional revenue.
+Hospitality businesses that do not actively manage and leverage their guest data are essentially leaving money on the table.

 2. More than a half (55%) of the vacation rental managers are collecting their guest data only from the person who made the booking.